infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 1. On both the Map and Mini Map, your aircraft is displayed with a white aircraft symbol.
-These symbols vary in size dependent on what aircraft you are flying
+These symbols vary in size/shape dependent on what aircraft you are flying